-In the wake of the major Hurricanes that threatened and affected the City of Miami in the past, the City Commission and the Miami Parking Authority have teamed up to provide residents of the City of Miami the opportunity to park one vehicle per household free of charge in one of the Miami Parking Authority’s five municipal garages.
-The program is available to all residents and employees of the City of Miami at any Miami Parking Authority Municipal Garage.
+In the wake of the major hurricanes that threatened and affected the City of Miami in the past, the City Commission and the Miami Parking Authority have teamed up to provide residents of the City of Miami the opportunity to park one vehicle per household free of charge in one of the Miami Parking Authority’s municipal garages.
+The program is available to all residents and employees of the City of Miami at any Miami Parking Authority.

 This program will be in effect during Hurricane Season (June 1-November 30) each year.
 Depending on need, the Miami Resident Vehicle Storage Program (MVP) may be put into effect if other natural disasters require us to do so.

-Participants must pre-register for the free Miami Resident Vehicle Storage Program through our website or through their local NET Office in advance.
+Participants must pre-register for the free Miami Resident Vehicle Storage Program through our website in advance.

 How does it work?